j-hannes/elm-tutorial/docs/tutorial.md

 logic is written in [Elm](http://elm-lang.org).
 To learn more about the language you might want to read http://elm-lang.org/docs.

+If you like the readability, composability and type-safety of Haskell programs combined with the powerful paradigms of functional reactive programming, then Elm might be for you.

 This document jumps right in to create a complete Elm web application from scratch, starting with a very simple static web site, which then gets scaled up into a modular web application.